LiemFrans/jellyfin-with-zerotier/readme.md

    Replace placeholders in the `docker-compose.yml` file with your paths and network ID:

+   - Jellyfin:
      - Replace `REPLACE_WITH_YOUR_CONFIG_PATH` with your Jellyfin config path.
      - Replace `REPLACE_WITH_YOUR_CACHE_PATH` with your Jellyfin cache path.
      - Replace `REPLACE_WITH_YOUR_MEDIA_PATH` with your media files path.
      - Replace `REPLACE_WITH_YOUR_ZEROTIER_PATH` with your ZeroTier data path.
+   - Nginx:
+     - Replace `REPLACE_WITH_YOUR_NGINX_CONF` with your Nginx configuration file path.
+     - Replace `REPLACE_WITH_YOUR_NGINX_SSL` with your path to SSL certificates.
+   - General:
      - Replace `REPLACE_WITH_NETWORK_ID` with your ZeroTier network ID.

-3. **Build and Deploy the Container**
+3. **Build and Deploy the Containers**

-   Run the following command to build and start the container:
+   Run the following command to build and start the containers:

    ```bash
    docker-compose up --build -d
    ```

-   The service will start automatically and join the configured ZeroTier network.
+   The Jellyfin and Nginx services will start automatically and join the configured ZeroTier network.

 4. **Access Jellyfin**

-   Use ZeroTier network to access Jellyfin:
+   Use ZeroTier networking to access Jellyfin:

    - Find the Jellyfin instance's IP in the ZeroTier network.
-   - Open your web browser and go to `http://<Jellyfin_IP>:8096`.
+   - Access via Nginx using HTTPS with the following URL: `https://<Nginx_IP>`.

 ## Customization